NikhilDesai96/Netflix_Data_Analysis/README.md

 * Source: Kaggle Netflix Dataset
 * Contains information about movies, TV shows, genres, release year, and country

+> Note: The dataset file is large and may not preview on GitHub.
+Please download it to view.

 ---

 ## 🔍 Steps Performed